Ashok K. Shetty, PhD

 About Dr. Shetty

 Dr. Shetty has published over 120 peer-reviewed research articles and has received over 7,700 citations with an h-index of 49.
-Dr. Shetty has the distinction of serving on two different National Institutes of Health (NIH) Study Sections as Chartered Member.
+Dr. Shetty has the distinction of serving on two different National Institutes of Health (NIH) Study Sections as a chartered member.
 These include Clinical Neuroplasticity and Neurotransmitters (CNNT) panel from 2004-2008, and Developmental Brain Disorders (DBD) panel from 2010-2016.

 Dr. Shetty received his PhD in Neuroscience from All India Institute of Medical Sciences, New Delhi in 1990.
 He received his postdoctoral training from the Duke University Medical Center, Durham, NC from 1992-1995.
 He served as a faculty member (Assistant Professor to Full Professor) at the Duke University Medical Center for 16 years (1995-2011).